lyashevska/ds-cr-slides/testing/00_title.md

   - You often test anyway, but then throw the test away 🧐
   - Use pytest if programming with Python 🎭
 - You don't have to strive for 💯% test coverage
-  - But be smart about what you ar testing 🧠
+  - But be smart about what you are testing 🧠
 - Aim for a balance between unit- and integration tests ⚖️
 - Testing removes the dread of refactoring 🔁
 - Your future you (and others!) will thank you 🙏